nilkadam/rag_policy_assistant/README.md

 - To use your own documents, replace the contents of `data/policies.txt`.
 - You can modify or extend the modules in the `src/` directory for custom chunking, embedding, or retrieval logic.

-## License

-This project is for educational and research purposes.
-Please check the repository license for more details.
 =======
 # rag_policy_assistant
 This project implements a Retrieval-Augmented Generation (RAG) pipeline for enterprise policy documents.
 It loads, chunks, embeds, indexes, and retrieves document content to answer user queries using a generative model.